custom-cards/flex-table-card/docs/example-cfg-advanced-cell-formatting.md

 ## Examples - Advanced Cell Content Formatting & Modification

+## Choosing one of the available formatting helpers

 Om top of the in following described method there is also now the option to choose from predefined format styles for each cell in a column.
 This is simply done by addin the `fmt` property to your column and choosing